Central City, Nebraska: Boom town

-By the 1880s, Central City was a "boom" town after the arrival of a second railroad, the Burlington & Missouri River.
-During this time of peak growth, three banks were built, in addition to a hardware store, a roller mill, two newspapers, three lumberyards, a cracker factory, a cigar factory, a new brick school, nine churches, and Nebraska Central College, which opened in 1885 as a Methodist college.
+By the 1880s, Central City was a boomtown after the arrival of a second railroad, the Burlington & Missouri River.
+During this time of peak growth, three banks were built, in addition to a hardware store, a roller mill, two newspapers, three lumberyards, a cracker factory, a cigar factory, a new brick school, nine churches, and Nebraska Central College, a Methodist institution which opened in 1885.

-The first newspaper in Central City was The Merrick County News, which published its first addition on March 21, 1872; it would become the Courier in 1874.
+The first newspaper in Central City was The Merrick County News, which published its first edition on March 21, 1872; it would become the Courier in 1874.
 Several attempts were made to establish a second paper, starting with the Sentinel, a "railroad" paper, on April 10, 1873; it lasted only a short time.
-In 1880, the Merrick County Item was first published, but only lasted until 1881.
+In 1880, the Merrick County Item was first published, but lasted only until 1881.
 In 1882, the Nonpareil opened and Central City again had two newspapers.

 By the 1890s, economic growth had slowed.
 The Courier closed in 1890, and Nebraska Central College closed in 1891.
 A flood washed out both the Union Pacific and Burlington railroad tracks.
 By the mid-1890s, economic conditions were improving.
 Two new newspapers opened: the Record in 1895 (which would close in 1908) and the Republican in 1896 (which would merge with the Nonpareil to form the current Republican-Nonpareil in 1953).
 The Society of Friends (Quakers) reopened Nebraska Central College in 1899.

 The early 1900s saw the construction of a new courthouse (1911–1913), the historic Martha Ellen Auditorium (1916, earlier an opera house), and a new high school.
 Economic growth was aided in the 1920s by the opening of a branch of Omaha Cold Storage in 1927, allowing farmers to sell their poultry and eggs locally at better prices.
 Perhaps the most notable citizen of Central City, Wright Morris, lived here from 1910 to 1919.